shivamklr/loopclubfullstack-server/README.md

 # About

-A REST API to record user email and return a list of them./ This project is an assessment test of LoopClub.\
+A REST API to record user email and return a list of them.\
+This project is an assessment test of LoopClub.\
 This is the server side part of the project.
 The server side source code can be found [here](https://github.com/shivamklr/-loopclubfullstack-client).